ArminJo/Talkie/README.md

 If you did not yet store the example as your own sketch, then with Ctrl+K you are instantly in the right library folder.

 # Revision History
+### Version 1.0.2
+- ATmega2560 supported and tested
 ### Version 1.0.1
 - Added SPI compatibility by not resetting pin 11 to input if SPI is detected
-- Added new constructor Talkie(bool aUseNonInvertedOutputPin, bool aUseInvertedOutputPin);
+- Added new constructor `Talkie(bool aUseNonInvertedOutputPin, bool aUseInvertedOutputPin);`
 ### Version 1.0.0
 - Initial Arduino library version